 Just who are these voices behind that famous face?
 Some are actors in their own right.
 One is an ER doctor in a major hospital.
 One studied to be a lawyer.
 One writes children's books.
 The film explores both the personal lives of these voice artists and their lives as George Clooney's "alter ego".

-As Hollywood depends more and more on international box office proceeds, voiceover dubbing has become a multi-billion dollar business.
-Dubbing studios around the world face the daunting task of translating hundreds of projects into dozens of languages.
-Film producers have to consider markets in Peru and Pakistan as well as Peoria... or lose substantial revenues.
-Dubbing work entails translation of dialogue, finding local equivalents to slang and jokes ("localizing a film"), and then matching voices and lip-synching the work.
+As Hollywood depends more and more on international box office proceeds, voiceover dubbing has become part of a multi-billion dollar business.
+Dubbing studios around the world face the daunting task of translating hundreds of movies into dozens of languages.
+Film producers have to consider markets in Italy and India as well as the United States.... or lose substantial revenues.
 Being George Clooney explores the business and the process of audio dubbing, from its curious origins in Mussolini's Italy to technological developments changing the face of the industry today.

 Being George Clooney is the first film to go behind the scenes to dubbing studios in Los Angeles, Berlin, Rome and Mumbai.
 The film shows us the problems, the processes and the personalities that translate an American hit into an international blockbuster, and asks the question-what is it like Being George Clooney.